 Natasha presently teaches Legal Remedies at Windsor Law School.
 She also spent three semesters teaching the Negotiation course at Osgoode Hall Law School.
 In addition to teaching, she frequently presents to clients and other lawyers on the topics of construction law, remedies, expert witnesses, and legal writing.

 Natasha is an associate chair of the United Way Law Cabinet.
 She regularly acts as pro bono duty counsel, appearing on behalf of unrepresented litigants in court and at the Human Rights Tribunal.
 In lieu of receiving wedding presents, Natasha and her partner - with the help of friends and colleagues - raised enough money to sponsor a refugee family’s move to Canada.
-The family arrived in Toronto in June 2018.

 While pursuing her law degree, Natasha volunteered as a litigator for Community Legal Aid, where she provided legal services to Windsor residents.
 Natasha was also the outreach coordinator for the innovative Law Enforcement Accountability Project, and a founding and executive member of Windsor’s Student Animal Legal Defence Fund.